Opinion/editorial: The unvaccinated must expect consequences

 The Daily Progress is not listing the names of individual parents who seek to blame the schools or local and state health departments or the Centers for Disease Control and Prevention for their children’s treatment.
 This discussion is not about personal attacks.
 It is about the concepts of public health and public education.

-No right exists for an individual parent who opposes vaccinations to impose his or her will on an entire public school system that is legally accountable for the well being of all of its students.
+An individual parent who opposes vaccinations has no right to impose his or her will on an entire public school system that is legally accountable for the well-being of all of its students.
 There is a name for how schools approach this.
-It's called in loco parentis.
+It’s called in loco parentis.
 School systems must act in place of parents for all of their students simultaneously.
 The recommendations of local health districts combine with the advice of the Virginia Health Department and the CDC to establish policies for dealing with unvaccinated students in Charlottesville, Albemarle and across the state.

 Griping about the costs of weekly COVID tests or 10-day quarantines is absolutely free speech.
 Expecting reimbursement or accommodations for problems you created for your kids and have the power to easily solve is wishful thinking.
 If vaccination puts a person at serious risk because of an underlying health condition verified by a physician, a process for waivers should exist.
 It usually does.
 If you don’t trust the government, accept conspiracy theories and don’t believe in science, you’re probably out of luck.